 In 2003, the museum unveiled its Cincinnati Wing, which added more than 4,000 square feet (372 square meters) of exhibition space.
 This wing is dedicated to showcasing art from local Cincinnati artists or art created for the city of Cincinnati only.

-The Cincinnati Art Museum is located in Eden Park, about 3 miles (5 kilometers) north of downtown.
+The Cincinnati Art Museum is located in Eden Park, about three miles (five kilometers) north of downtown.
 The museum is open Tuesday through Sunday, and admission is free.

 2. Cincinnati Zoo & Botanical Garden